Turn it up!

 We do it every day

 Once you have created a channel for each student and have added students or had them join through a code or invitation link, students can now click on their own channels and add the link to their blog.
 I suggest having students create a blog on a site or with a tool that they are comfortable with first, and then they can feature posts where they write, vlog, or create a podcast.
 The site or tool chosen needs to be able to easily embed or feature a variety of post types, including audio and video.
-My students learn how to use Google Sites, Wakelet, Adobe Spark Page with this purpose in mind.
+My students learn how to use Google Sites, Wakelet, Adobe Express webpage with this purpose in mind.
 Microsoft Sway would also be a good tool for this.
 Once I teach students how to use each tool, they can then decide which tool suits them best for their blog site.

 For every minute I have to work